 His one word resolution for 2013?
 Schedule : ) As the only chaplain on an 1,100 man maximum security prison with no clerk to help with the mounds of paperwork that Texas requires, and also as one of the few chaplains who have been asked to be present at the Texas State executions, he is so busy.
 He genuinely cares for the men on his unit and he needs all of the TLC he can get at home.
 But if he continues to allow himself to get run down, then he won’t be able to perform at his best level.
 So we’re going to focus on “schedule” for him.
 By making sure that I am managing my “helpmeet” status, this will allow him to be more refreshed and ready for work.

-If you are interested on reading more about being a (gasp!) submissive wife, I have a 3 part series on The Joy of Being a Submissive Wife.
+If you are interested on reading more about being a (gasp!) submissive wife, read The Joy of Being a Submissive Wife.